Margaret Ritchie School of Family and Consumer Sciences

 Family and Consumer Sciences

 In this program, you’ll develop skills to assist families and consumers with decisions to improve their lives.
 You’ll receive a broad education that covers diverse topics including consumer and family finance, personal development, nutrition, child development, and family life.
-This major can also be paired with the Career and Technical Education major to prepare students to become FCS teachers in middle and high schools.
+This major can also be paired with the career and technical education major to prepare students to become FCS teachers in middle and high schools.
 Graduates are also uniquely suited to work in the Extension realm, providing FCS education to the public.

 Food and Nutrition

 In this program, you will receive foundational knowledge in anatomy, physiology, and biochemistry to understand how the body utilizes food.
-Students will explore how to prepare food and develop recipes to be appealing and nutrient dense; plan menus and prepare meals to meet the needs of individuals and groups; learn about macro and micronutrients, nutritional biochemistry and how nutritional needs of humans change throughout the lifespan; and assess nutritional status and provide nutrition education and counseling to prevent chronic disease and optimize health.
-The Food and Nutrition degree prepares students for careers as food service managers, medical and health services managers, health educators, community health workers, or dietetic technicians.
-It prepares students to pursue graduate work to become a registered dietitian nutritionist (RDN).
+Students will explore how to prepare food and develop recipes to be appealing and nutrient dense; plan menus and prepare meals to meet the needs of individuals and groups; learn about macro and micronutrients, nutritional biochemistry, and how nutritional needs of humans change throughout the lifespan; and assess nutritional status and provide nutrition education and counseling to prevent chronic disease and optimize health.
+The Food and Nutrition B.S. prepares students for careers as food service managers, medical and health services managers, health educators, community health workers, or dietetic technicians.
+It also prepares students to pursue graduate work to become a registered dietitian nutritionist (RDN).
 Students are eligible to apply for the University of Idaho's M.S. in dietetics, a unique 3 + 2 program which results in earning both a B.S. and M.S. in just 5 years.

 Nutritional Sciences